 We deliver simple, innovative and reliable energy management solutions that advance the worldwide potential of renewable energy.
-We were founded in March 2006 and have grown rapidly to become the market leader in the microinverter category.
+We were founded in March 2006 and have grown rapidly to become the market leader in the solar microinverter category.
 Our technology was designed to increase energy production, simplify design and installation, improve system uptime and reliability, reduce fire risk, and provide a platform for intelligent energy management.
-Since inception, we have shipped over 14 million microinverters representing over 3 gigawatts of solar PV generating capacity, and more than 620,000 Enphase residential and commercial systems have been deployed in over 100 countries.
+Since inception, we have shipped over 15 million microinverters representing over 3 gigawatts of solar PV generating capacity, and more than 660,000 Enphase residential and commercial systems have been deployed in over 100 countries.

 We sell our microinverter systems primarily to distributors who resell them to solar installers.
 We also sell directly to large installers and through original equipment manufacturers ("OEMs") and strategic partners.
-Historically, revenue generated from the U.S. market has represented more than 80% of our total revenue.